router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/evm-guides/iDapp-functions/setDappMetadata.md

     ) external returns (uint64)
 ```

-- For executing cross-chain transactions, you need to pay the fees on the Router chain.
-For this, we have a function `setDappMetadata` in our Gateway contracts that takes a `feePayerAddress` as its parameter.
-This fee payer account will be responsible for paying the transaction fee of any cross-chain requests originating from your dApp.
+- To facilitate cross-chain transactions, it is necessary to pay the fees on the Router chain.
+This can be achieved using the `setDappMetadata` function available in the Gateway contracts.
+The function takes a `feePayerAddress` parameter, which represents the account responsible for covering the transaction fees for any cross-chain requests originating from the dApp.

-- After the `feePayerAddress` is set, the fee payer has accept the request to act as the fee payer on the Router chain.
-If the approval for this is not given by the fee payer account, dApps won't be able to execute any cross-chain transaction.
+- Once the `feePayerAddress` is set, the designated fee payer must approve the request to act as the fee payer on the Router chain.
+Without this approval, dApps will not be able to execute any cross-chain transactions.

-- Note that all the fee refunds will be credited to the dApp's `feePayerAddress` on the Router chain.
+- It's important to note that any fee refunds resulting from these transactions will be credited back to the dApp's `feePayerAddress` on the Router chain.